NoUrPC

 Design

-We translated the concepts into high-fidelity wireframes and a prototype.
-To end the day, we compiled our findings, process and designs into a slide deck to present to everyone.
+We translated the concepts into high-fidelity wireframes and a working prototype, then compiled findings, process and designs into a presentation for the wider group.

 Next steps